Wednesbury Strollers F.C.

 Wednesbury Strollers F.C. was an English football club based in Wednesbury, Staffordshire which was active in the 1870s and 1880s.

 History

 The Wednesbury Football Club was formed in 1873 and originally played a form of Sheffield rules.
 The club was generally referred to as both Wednesbury and Wednesbury Town.
-From 1877-1885 the club was formally known as Wednesbury Strollers.
+From 1877 to 1885 the club was formally known as Wednesbury Strollers.
 The club was considered a more upmarket side than the Wednesbury Old Athletic Club (W.O.A.C.), with generally richer patrons but less public support.